ptrandev/donutdeflector.github.io/_posts/2017-07-28-a-new-project-tekaholics.md

 tags: [jekyll, tekaholics, gulp, html, css]
 ---

-TEKaholics: A website dedicated to providing tech news, editorials, and reviews.
+**TEKaholics**: A website dedicated to providing tech news, editorials, and reviews.

 It all started when a friend of mine, Traven, wanted to get back into blogging.
-Traven had a small following of readers on his blog "TheLastTechie."
-However, his last post, title "The Weak Case Against Strong Encryption" was on December 06, 2016.
+Traven had a small following of readers on his blog `TheLastTechie`.
+However, his last post, title `The Weak Case Against Strong Encryption` was on December 06, 2016.

 Traven expressed his desire to get back into blogging to the staff team of his